chinesedfan/adventofcode/README.md

 This project contains solutions for [Advent of Code](http://adventofcode.com/).

 The difficulty of these puzzles is much less than Online Judge problems'.
-Even you can calculate the answer by an pencil and paper.
-Test cases are very simple and examples include nearly every thing that you need care about.
+Even you can calculate the answer by a pencil and paper.
+Test cases are very simple and examples include nearly everything that you need to care about.

 And the author provides a very interesting website!